…and a brief look at brand personality

 Continue reading Five Most Inspiring Women Of 2019

 Creating my own product range was one of the first ideas that sparked inspiration for my brand.
-I knew the thought: ‘if I can live a more creative, light and fulfilled life, then why can’t you?’ was true, but I also realised I wasn’t going to be able to help everyone with my services alone.
-Providing inspiring products as well as my creative art, writing, and design services was going to be the best way to help spread more light and joy.
+I knew the thought: ‘if I can live a more creative, light and fulfilling life, then why can’t you?’ was true, but I also realised I wasn’t going to be able to help everyone with my services alone.
+Providing inspiring products as well as my creative art and design services was going to be the best way to help spread more light and joy.
 With my services successfully launched earlier in the year, and with Christmas fast approaching – in September I started focusing on the new Kerri Awosile product range.
 Here’s a little behind the scenes look at its creation…

 Continue reading New Kerri Awosile Product Range – Behind The Scenes